+Each dance shall be played 1.5 to 2.0 minutes per round, except Jive and Standard Viennese Waltz, which shall be played for 1.0 minute only.
+In any grading round, the duration of the graded dances may range from 1.0 to 2.0 minutes.

+D.3.2.2.2 Formation Team / Showdance Team

-- Multi- and Single Dance Categories: Each dance shall be played 1.5 to 2.0 minutes per round, except Jive and Standard Viennese Waltz, which shall be played for 1.0 minute only.
-In any grading round, the duration of the graded dances may range from 1.0 to 2.0 minutes. - 2.
-Formation Team: - a.
-Routine must be at least 3.0 minutes long, but no more than 5.0 minutes, including entering and exiting the dance floor. - b.
-Routine may include changes in rhythm, but such changes are not mandatory. - c.
-Routine must include at least 2 changes in formation. - d.
-Routine may be based on one dance only or multi-dances. - 3.
-Showdance - a.
-Routine shall be no longer than 4.0 minutes long. - b.
-Routine may include changes in rhythm and dance style. - 4.
-Argentine Tango:
+- o Routine must be at least 3.0 minutes long, but no more than 5.0 minutes, including entering and exiting the dance floor. - o Routine may include changes in rhythm, but such changes are not mandatory. - o Routine must include at least 2 changes in formation. - o Routine may be based on one dance only or multi-dances.